jaysonwebb/rops-airflow/README.md

 - July 25: Solved the pagination problem.
 - July 26: How do we map email address to a company.
 We don't have account sid
+  - There are some duplicate emails, even for non-identical entries.

 ## Next
 Eventually I think we'll want to: